joakes0797/Portfolio/README.md

 # Portfolio

 This is the code for my personal portfolio website.
-It can be viewed here:  https://joakes0797.github.io/Portfolio/
+The site can be viewed here:  https://joakes0797.github.io/Portfolio/